Oregon Bottle Bill: Portland Delta Park

 On March 27, 2020, Delta Park BottleDrop's landlord TMT Development issued a notice of default citing health and safety concerns.
 After a long line started to form outside the store, TMT stated BottleDrop had not been managing social distancing requirements relating to COVID-19 pandemic.
 The notice directed them to comply with 6 ft social distancing rule or face eviction.
 The same weekend, the police were called to the redemption center after a man made death threats.
 TMT Development's CEO said nearby businesses have complained about BottleDrop's patrons blocking their doors, standing too close together as well as violence, according to The Oregonian.
 In April, TMT development installed a fence around a grassy property after drug needles were found.
 TMT has also deployed armed guards to prevent people from queuing up in the parking lot or in front of other businesses.
 This area has been used by BottleDrop's customers, but it is not part of the formal lease agreement.
 TMT's president cites they needed to step in to prevent fights and drug dealing.
 The manager of a sporting goods store interviewed by Willamette Week said he's seen drug deals and fights in front of the OBRC's BottleDrop.
 The police responded to the Delta Park BottleDrop location 67 times in 2023.
 Complaints have been getting filed for years about litter and crime around this site.
 When Aimee Green of The Oregonian visited OBRC's Delta Park BottleDrop in May 2025, she observed an individual smoking drugs off the spoon in the waiting line.
+This location amassed complaints from nearby businesses about crime and drug activities around the redemption center before it closed in July 2026.

 Retailer requirements

 Retailers are required to refund deposit to consumer when they present containers as set forth by the bottle bill.
 The requirements are dependent on if the store is under 5,000 square foot; or greater than or equal to 5,000 square feet, distance from the redemption center, and the retailer's participation in the program.

-Reverse vending machines are optional..
+Reverse vending machines are optional.
 Retailers are required to accept containers whether or not they have a machine or if their machine is working and being busy is not an exception to this obligation.
 Retailers are required to accept crushed or damaged containers if the brand and Oregon 10c marking are visible and customers are entitled to ask for a hand count on containers with refund value rejected by the store's machine.